 PHYS-335 Classical Mechanics I

-The motion of particles and systems in Newtonian terms, covering the assumptions, goals, and methods of Newtonian mechanics, and describing some of its notable successes.
-Areas of coverage include systems of particles, conservation laws, harmonic motion, central-force motion, rotational motion, and motion in non-inertial reference frames.
+Theory and applications of the Newtonian framework, covering systems of particles, conservation laws, the harmonic oscillator, central forces, orbital motion, motion in non-inertial reference frames, rotations of rigid objects, coupled oscillators and normal modes, the principle of least action, and Lagrangian and Hamiltonian mechanics.
 The status of Newtonian determinism and the question of predictability are also addressed.
-Prerequisites: Mathematics 172 (or 162) and at least concurrent enrollment in Physics 235.
-Mathematics 261, 271 or 232 is recommended.
+Alternate years.
+Prerequisites: Mathematics 172 and at least concurrent enrollment in Physics 235.
+Mathematics 270 or 271 and Computer Science 106 are recommended.